peterhinch/micropython-async/v3/docs/TUTORIAL.md

 terminated or passed a particular point.
 For example an application might want to shut down various peripherals before starting a sleep period.
 The task wanting to sleep initiates several shut down tasks and waits until they have triggered the barrier to indicate completion.
-This use case may be better served by `gather`.
+This use case may also be served by `gather`.

 The key difference between `Barrier` and `gather` is symmetry: `gather` is asymmetrical.
 One task owns the `gather` and awaits completion of a set of